 The Wragby Till, varying between 5m and 15m in thickness is recorded in the Ancholme valley as far south as Woodhall Spa, but is more problematic.
 Usually a dark grey colour when fresh, the matrix is predominantly Jurassic clay, with gravel and sand-sized pieces of chalk, flint, sandstone, siltstone and larger septarian nodules.
 Large blocks of Lincolnshire Limestone and Spilsby Sandstone also occur as erratics in this till, reflecting an ice-stream flow along the strike of the Upper Jurassic-Lower Cretaceous boundary in the Ancholme valley south of the Humber.
-Several authors, including Perrin, Rose and Davies (1979)12, have correlated the Wragby Till with the 'chalky tills' of East Anglia and hence given it an Anglian (MIS12) age.
+Several authors, including Perrin, Rose and Davies (1979), have correlated the Wragby Till with the 'chalky tills' of East Anglia and hence given it an Anglian (MIS12) age.
 In the absence of controlled dating or relationships it is equally possible that they are the lateral equivalent of the Welton Till and post-Anglian in age.

 The youngest glacial till to be found in Greater Lincolnshire is of Devensian (MIS2-3) age deposited between 30,000 and 15,000 years ago by an ice sheet that moved down what is now the North Sea from Scotland and northern England.
 Close to its southern limit the ice sheet was restricted from inland movement by the Wolds, banking up along a buried cliffline on their eastern side before rounding the southern end and terminating as a moraine found at West Keal, through Stickney and Boston, to the North Norfolk Coast near Hunstanton.
-This ice sheet also pushed up the Humber estuary as far as Winteringham where it deposited a terminal moraine.
-Named the Marsh Till by Straw (2005)13, it is a silty to sandy clay that weathers to a reddish-brown colour, with very mixed erratics of Jurassic, Permian, Carboniferous and Devonian aged rocks and fossils including several of boulder size.
+This ice sheet also pushed up the Humber estuary as far as Winteringham before turning south.
+It deposited a terminal moraine across what is now the Ancholme valley at Horkstow.
+South Ferriby Cliff, on the south bank of the Humber estuary, provides sections where peneplaned and cryoturbated bedrock can be seen in contact with Devensian glacial deposits.
+Named the Marsh Till by Straw (2005), it is a silty to sandy clay that weathers to a reddish-brown colour, with very mixed erratics of Jurassic, Permian, Carboniferous and Devonian aged rocks and fossils including several of boulder size.
 Chalk and flint are much less common compared with the older tills and there are usually granites and schists from Scotland.
 In the 19th Century a large block of distinctive granite from the Lake District was found in the till during the excavation of Grimsby docks indicating that ice from the Lake District had crossed the Pennines through the Stainmore Gap and merged with North British ice in the North Sea area.
 Larvikite, a rare rock type from the Oslo Fjord area of southern Norway, is frequently found in the till beneath the submerged forests on the Lincolnshire coast.
 Possibly Scandinavian ice mixed with, or replaced, Scottish ice in the last stages of the Devensian glaciations.
 Alternatively it is possible that the late Devensian ice was re-working deposits from an earlier Scandinavian ice sheet.

-12 Perrin, R.M.S., Rose, J. and Davies, H., 1979.
+&lt;sup>11 Perrin, R.M.S., Rose, J. and Davies, H., 1979.
 The distribution, variation and origins of pre-Devensian tills in eastern England.
 Phil.
 Trans.
 Roy.
 Soc., Series B. 287, 535-570.